HilFerr/Binary-Translator/README.md

 3. Chose a folder for the file to the stored;
 4. Open the folder in your desired code editor.

-NOTE: If you wish to run the code inside the code editor, you execute it like any other code, usually by pressing F5 or F9.
+NOTE: If you wish to run the code inside the code editor, you execute it like any other code.